 We are organized on the basis of products and services and have three reportable segments.
 We conduct business primarily through our QCT (Qualcomm CDMA Technologies) semiconductor business and our QTL (Qualcomm Technology Licensing) licensing business.
 Our QSI (Qualcomm Strategic Initiatives) reportable segment makes strategic investments.
-We also have nonreportable segments, including QGOV (Qualcomm Government Technologies) and our cloud computing processing initiative.
+We also have nonreportable segments, including QGOV (Qualcomm Government Technologies) and our cloud computing processing initiative (formerly referred to as our cloud AI inference processing initiative).